DurhamNeil/DurhamNeil/README.md

 - 👋 Hi, I’m @DurhamNeil
-- 👀 I’m interested in software defined network & intent based networking.
+- 👀 I’m interested in intent based networking and infrastructure-as-code.
-- 🌱 I’m currently learning Travis CI, Puppet, Chef & Ansible (And right now, they are just random words.
-But they're random words Cisco needs me to know!)
+- 🌱 I’m currently learning Ansible and Terraform.
 - 📫 How to reach me: neil.madden@gmail.com

 <!---